prop-house/prop-house-monorepo/packages/prop-house-sdk/README.md

 ## Usage

 ### Entrypoint
+---

 The [PropHouse](src/prop-house.ts) class acts as the entrypoint for all Prop House protocol interactions.

 #### Features

 - House and round creation
+- Round asset depositing
+- Querying of house and round state
 - Proposal and vote submission
-- Querying of house and round state

 To create a prop house instance, provide the chain ID and a signer/provider: